-- Cocoa as part of our Cargill Cocoa Promise we are committed to protecting the rights of children, to raise awareness of labour issues and improve working practices through training and education of farmers, their communities and families.
+Cocoa - as part of our Cargill Cocoa Promise we are committed to protecting the rights of children, to raise awareness of labour issues and improve working practices through training and education of farmers, their communities and families.
 We are partnering with government, civil society and other industry members to protect the rights of children in the cocoa sector.
 We are actively working towards identifying and intervening in instances of child labour in the cocoa supply chain.
-By 2025 we will have introduced a monitoring and remediation system in the five countries where we directly source cocoa- Brazil, Cameroon, Côte d'Ivoire, Ghana and Indonesia.
+By 2025 we will have introduced a monitoring and remediation system in the five countries where we directly source cocoa: Brazil, Cameroon, Côte d'Ivoire, Ghana and Indonesia.
 In our indirect supply chain, we will carry out due diligence assessments to identify where the risks are located and engage supplier partners to increase their own transparency and build their capacity to address common challenges.
-Our Community Wellbeing Strategic Action Plan outlines the concrete steps we are taking to deliver on this commitment with great urgency. - Soy our commitment to sustainable soy production, laid out in Cargill's Policy on Sustainable Soy South America Origins includes being a signatory to the Brazilian National Pact for the Eradication of Slave Labour, which monitors Suppliers.
+Cargill's Community Wellbeing Strategic Action Plan outlines the concrete steps we are taking to deliver on this commitment with great urgency.

+Soy - our commitment to sustainable soy production, laid out in Cargill's Policy on Sustainable Soy - South America Origins, includes being a signatory to the Brazilian National Pact for the Eradication of Slave Labour, which monitors Suppliers.
 We will not do business with those who appear on this list.
-Further, Cargill's South American Soy Action Plan commits to a transparent and sustainable South American soy supply chain that respects and upholds the rights of workers, indigenous peoples and communities.
+Further, Cargill's South American Soy Action Plan commits to a transparent, sustainable South American soy supply chain that respects and upholds the rights of workers, indigenous peoples and communities.
 Cargill prohibits the use of human trafficking, illegal, abusive, forced or child labour within our soy operations anywhere in the world, and works with our Suppliers to prevent and address such practices across the supply chain.
 In cases where exploitative practices are identified, we will determine remedial actions to ensure appropriate and transparent responses.
 We commit to working with our employees, contractors, Suppliers, independent organisations and governments to uphold an ethical and transparent recruitment process.
-We prohibit any form of unlawful retention of identity documents. - Cotton We are committed to improve sustainability across the cotton supply chain.
-We support the work being done by governments and organisations like the Association of Cotton Merchants in Europe and the ILO to find practical solutions to labour issues while fostering responsible economic development.
-At origin, we support the efforts of assurance organisations Cotton Made in Africa and the Better Cotton Initiative, which work to educate farmers, assess working standards, and ensure against use of forced or child labour per ILO standards. - Poultry In addition to ensuring we operate in compliance with all legal requirements surrounding employee rights, health and safety, ethical responsibilities and human trafficking, Cargill's poultry business utilises Sedex auditing.
-Our facilities' annual SMETAs (Sedex Members Ethical Trade Audits) verify that we operate to a high ethical standard.
-We also partner with ethical trade nonprofit consultancies to focus improvements on labour conditions in our supply chain.
+We prohibit any form of unlawful retention of identity documents.